Krishna legends in Kathak

-Kathak is a forms of Indian classical dance.
+Kathak is a form of Indian classical dance.
 The dance style in its formative phase was inseparably linked with Krishna legend.
 The word Kathak comes from the word katha which means "story".

 History

 Kathak has been closely associated with Krishna's legends.
 The earliest mention of Kathak as an art form is found in the Arjuna-Vanavasa chapter of the Aadi-Parva of Mahabharata.
 In its initial phase, Kathak is regarded to have been a mimetic representation of Puranic literature accompanied with dance.
 Kathakas were Granthikas reciting stories related to Vishnu.
 When Krishna was identified with Vishnu, Granthikas began narrating Krishna-based stories.
 During this time, a rich musical theater form had grown out of the rich Krishna theater tradition of Mathura region.
 It is believed that Katha-Vachan, the earliest form of Kathak was exclusively based on Krishna's legend.

 Forms of Krishna bhakti

 The bhakti centering on Krishna is of two forms: